Madagascar

 • Heavy dependence on foreign aid

-• Weak road, water and electricity infrastructure (33.7% of the population has access to electricity)
+• Weak road, water and electricity infrastructure (36% of the population had access to electricity in 2022)

-• High level of corruption: Madagascar is ranked 142nd out of 180 countries, with a score of 26/100 in Transparency International's Corruption Perceptions Index 2022.
+• High level of corruption: Madagascar is ranked 145th out of 180 countries, with a score of 25/100 in Transparency International's Corruption Perceptions Index for 2023

 • Chronic political instability (crises in 1972, 1991, 2002 and 2009)